 When Mélina is not diving or involved with the TEDxCancún organization, she enjoys climbing, sharing quality time with friends and family, and reading, reading, reading.

 Marisol Rueda Flores

-Marisol Rueda Flores is the Mexico Coordinator for the Healthy Reefs Initiative and is based in Playa del Carmen, Mexico.
-She earned her degree in Biology from Morelos State University in 2004 and later completed her Masters imn Science on Marine Resource Management in 2007.
+Marisol Rueda Flores is the Communication Consultant for the Healthy Reefs Initiative, based in Playa del Carmen, Mexico.
+She earned her degree in Biology from Morelos State University in 2004 and later completed her Masters in Science on Marine Resource Management in 2007 at CICIMAR-IPN (La Paz, B.C.S., Mexico).
 She studied blue whales and collaborated as research assistant in different projects from population structure, fatty acids and isotopic change of several cetaceans as well as the geochemistry in the Gulf of California.
-She has participated in diverse programs focusing in the ecology and biology of marine invertebrates and their substrates, cetaceans, sea turtles, tortoises and vegetation in different countries like Mexico, Costa Rica and Galapagos Islands, Ecuador.
-Her drive is sharing information with other people and has been a passionate scuba diver since 1999.
-Her favorite hobbies are photography and extreme sports.
+She has participated in diverse environmental education programs focusing in the ecology and biology of marine invertebrates and their substrates, cetaceans, sea turtles, tortoises and vegetation in different countries like Mexico, Costa Rica and Galapagos Islands, Ecuador.
+Her drive is sharing information with other people with effective communication and has been a passionate scuba diver since 1999.